Crypto Prices Today: Bitcoin Trading at $19K Levels | Al Bawaba

-The crypto market today is trading in covered in red with bitcoin, world's largest cryptocurrency, trading at $19,043 at the time of writing.
+The crypto market today is mainly trading in green with bitcoin, world's largest cryptocurrency, trading at $19,217 at the time of writing.

 Bitcoin and Crypto Prices